Félix A. Urra, PhD

 PhD student in Biomedical Sciences, University of Chile.
 Working on transcriptomics of venom gland of rear-fanged snakes and molecular mechanism of action of toxins.

-Master student in Biological Sciences, University of Chile.
-Studying the effect of sv-phospholipases A2 on mitochondrial respiration of cancer cells
+Master student in Biochemistry, University of Chile.
+Studying the effect of alpha-ketoglutarate/succinate signaling in breast cancer cells

 Studying the effect of quinones on mitochondrial morphology and bioenergetics of breast cancer cells

 Medical student from University of Chile, studying the anticancer effect of new metabolic inhibitors.

 Juan Pablo Salazar

 Medical student, University of Chile.
 Focused on mitochondrial metabolism in cancer cell migration.

 Visiting International Students